marvinbernhardt/dos-calc/README.md

 ```
 In the consequence the trajectory must have equal or more than `nsamples * nblocks * nblocksteps` frames with positions and velocities.

-For each sample dos-calc will generate DoS files.
+For each sample DosCalc will generate DoS files.
 Each sample can consist of multipe blocks that contribute to the sample's DoS (for example to reduce noise).

 ## Rotational treatment

 Every molecule has three principal axes of rotation.
-They are calculated in dos-calc, but the algorithm depends on the moleules point group.
+They are calculated in DosCalc but the algorithm depends on the moleules point group.
 You set two variables for this:
 - `moltypeX_rot_treat`, which is a char that determines the method used
 - `moltypeX_abc_indicators`, which is four int numbers, that determine two pairs of atoms (zero indexed).